20 Essential Content Marketing KPIs for Proving Your Value

 What’s the Big Deal About Content Marketing KPIs?

-Ultimately, KPIs are how your agency can:
+Ultimately, effective content marketing KPIs enable your agency to:

-• Identify top-performing content to double-down on
+• Identify high-performing content to expand upon

-• Diagnose underperforming content and optimize it
+• Diagnose underperforming content and optimize accordingly

 Select Your Primary Content Marketing Goal